wp-plugins/adspeed-ad-server/readme.txt

 == Installation ==

-1. Download and copy the file AdSpeed.wp.php into folder wp-content/plugins/ of your working WordPress installation.
+1. Download and copy the file "AdSpeed.wp.php" into folder "wp-content/plugins/" of your working WordPress installation.
-2. Sign into the administrator account and activate AdSpeed Ad Server from the menu Plugins.
+2. Sign into your administrator account and activate "AdSpeed Ad Server" from menu "Plugins".
-3. The plugin is now activated!
-You can view instructions and settings under menu Settings/AdSpeed Ad Server.
+3. The AdSpeed plugin is now activated!
-4. Click on menu Appearance/Widgets and drag AdSpeed Ad Server to the sidebar.
+4. Click on menu "Appearance/Widgets" and drag "AdSpeed Ad Server" to the sidebar.
-5. Click to extend the widget and specify how many ad placements you want to display.
-Fill in the zone ID for each placement and click Save.
+5. Click to extend the widget box and enter the zone ID number and click "Save".
-6. For ads within a blog entry, simply compose an entry as usual and write the macro {AdSpeed:Zone:XXX} where you want to serve ads for the zone number XXXX.
+6. To display an ad within a blog entry, simply write an entry as usual and write the macro "{AdSpeed:Zone:XXX}" where you want to display ads for the zone number XXX.
-7. Each ad is within a DIV container with CSS class "AdSpeedWP" so that you can apply custom CSS styling to the ad.
+7. Each ad is contained within a DIV container with CSS class "AdSpeedWP" so that you can apply custom CSS styling to the ad.

 == Frequently Asked Questions ==